Scholarships in Norway

 Government Scholarships

-The Benjamin A. Gilman International Scholarships provide disadvantaged students with once in a lifetime opportunities to participate in international studies.
-Qualified applicants must be receiving the Pell Grant and able to demonstrate significant financial need above and beyond that.
-The goal of the Gilman Scholarships is to diversify the future global leadership by boosting the numbers of minority and socially disadvantaged students.
-For this reason the most sought after Gilman Scholars are minorities, those attending community colleges and two-year institutions and disabled.
-Students must have impeccable academic records and the scholarships are very competitive.
-Awards are up to $5,000.
+The goal of the Gilman Scholarships is to diversify the future of global leadership by boosting the numbers of minority and socially disadvantaged students in foreign countries, including Norway.
+For this reason the most sought after Gilman Scholars are minorities, those attending community colleges and two-year institutions, and the disabled.

 College Scholarships

-Michigan State University’s program in Scandinavian Management Perspective at the Norwegian School of Management is uniquely designed to afford students in the Eli Broad College of Business a bird’s eye view of Norwegian management systems in the realm of hospitality management.
-MSU is one of the most active international studies programs in the country and the Office of Study Abroad sponsors scores of scholarships including:
+Michigan State University’s program in Scandinavian Management Perspective at the Norwegian School of Management is uniquely designed to afford students in the Eli Broad College of Business a bird’s eye view of Norwegian leadership systems in the realm of hospitality management.
+This program is one-of-a-kind and a great chance to get a taste of Norway and America at the same time.
+The program calls Norway a “postindustrialist knowledge economy” and has detailed information about exactly what options will be available to students studying in Oslo.

 Private Funds